aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/extracting-attachments-from-email-messages/_index.md

 }
 ```

-In this code, we load an email message, iterate through its attachments, and save each attachment to a specified location.
-Don't forget to replace `"path/to/your/email.msg"` with the actual path to your email message.
+> **Pro tip:** Use `message.getAttachments().size()` to verify that the message actually contains attachments before entering the loop.

-## Step 4: Compile and Run
+### Step 4: Compile and Run

-Compile and run the Java program.
-If everything is set up correctly, you should see the attachments extracted to the specified folder.
+Run the program from your IDE or the command line.
+If everything is set up correctly, the attachments will appear in the folder you specified.

 ## Common Issues & Troubleshooting